Jump to content

 The problem with starting off learning Thai for everyday situations, such as asking for directions and ordering meals, is these are often rather complicated sentences and difficult to remember and pronounce.

 The best way to learn Thai is to learn the way Thais do.
 Start off with the kiddies books, learn the alphabet (easy actually) and learn all the basic vocab' and easy beginning sentences - the uncle takes the grandfather to the ricefield to see the crow looking at the crab - buy the kiddies books from a bookstore and get Thais to help you wherever you are.
 You'll find gals in restaurants and bars will assist you with the reading.
-Once you suss out the Thai alphabet then you will always pronounce a word correctly because the rules for pronunciation are fixed and don't vary like English.
+Once you suss out the Thai alphabet then you will always pronounce a word correctly because the RULES for pronunciation are fixed and don't vary like English.

 Link to comment